 - The selective toxicity of metal complexes to drug-resistant pathogens

-For further information contact: Prof Andrew Abell, Dr Stephen Bell, Emeritus Prof John Bowie, Dr Jonathan George, Prof Hugh Harris, A/Prof Peter Hoffmann, Emeritus Prof Richard Keene, Prof Stephen Lincoln, Dr Tara Pukala, Prof Simon Pyke
+For further information contact: Prof Andrew Abell, A/Prof Stephen Bell, Emeritus Prof John Bowie, A/Prof Jonathan George, Prof Hugh Harris, Emeritus Prof Richard Keene, Emeritus Prof Stephen Lincoln, A/Prof Tara Pukala, Prof Simon Pyke, Dr Christopher Newton

 - Molecular Photoscience and Ion Chemistry

 Researchers in this area investigate the application of light and mass spectrometry as central chemical research tools to gain insight into the chemical and physical properties of molecules.
 Computational chemistry using state-of-the-art high performance computers underpins these experimental studies.
 The School also has its own extensive mass spectrometry facilities and this is complemented by access to facilities in the Adelaide Proteomics Centre.

 - Application of mass spectrometry to the sequence determination of bioactive peptides

 - Investigation into gas phase metallic and bi-metallic clusters